Let Me Hold You

 "Let Me Hold You" is a song by American rapper Bow Wow.
 It was the first single off his fourth album, Wanted (2005).
 Released on March 11, 2005, the song features American R&B singer Omarion (the first collaboration they did together).
 It was co-written and co-produced by frequent producer Jermaine Dupri and No I.D. and uses a sample of Luther Vandross' 1985 version of Brenda Russell's "If Only for One Night".

 The song received positive reviews from critics.
 "Let Me Hold You" peaked at number four on the Billboard Hot 100, making this the first top 10 hit for both Bow Wow and for Omarion as a solo artist.
 It also became a number-one hit for both artists on the Hot Rap Songs chart and stayed there for seven weeks.
-The song also peaked at numbers 2 and 10 on both the Hot R&B/Hip-Hop Songs and Mainstream Top 40 charts respectively, and reached the top 40 in countries like Australia, New Zealand, Ireland and the UK.
+The song also peaked at numbers 2 and 10 on both the Hot R&B/Hip-Hop Songs and Mainstream Top 40 charts respectively, and reached the top 40 in countries like Australia, New Zealand, Ireland and the United Kingdom.
 The song was certified Platinum by the Recording Industry Association of America (RIAA) for selling over 1,000,000 copies.
 A music video, directed by Bryan Barber, was made to promote the single and featured Bow Wow and Omarion hanging out at a house party.